Blood In Urine (cont.)

 In this Article

 How is blood in urine diagnosed?

 The CT scan is an imaging evaluation of the urinary tract.
 Prior to the procedure, the patient drinks an oral contrast agent and a dye is injected intravenously.
 The patient then goes through the CT scan machine and images are taken of the abdomen and pelvis.
 Another test that can be performed, the intravenous pyelogram (IVP), is also a type of X-ray evaluation of the urinary tract.
 In this procedure, a dye is injected into the veins, and this is filtered by the urinary tract.
 A series of X-rays are then taken over a 30-minute period to look for abnormalities.
 The CT scan is more commonly performed than the IVP to evaluate the urinary tract and should be considered the test of choice.
-Both of these studies are especially useful for evaluating the kidneys and ureters but not the bladder, prostate, or urethra.
+Both of these studies are especially useful for evaluating the kidneys and ureters, but not the bladder, prostate, or urethra.
 Therefore, a second examination called a cystoscopy is necessary.
-This is a simple 10-minute procedure wherein a thin, flexible cystoscope (or fiberoptic camera) is inserted via the urethra into the bladder in order to directly visualize any lesions or sources of bleeding.
+This is a simple 10-minute procedure using a thin, flexible cystoscope (or fiberoptic camera) is inserted via the urethra into the bladder to directly visualize any lesions or sources of bleeding.
 This is usually done with local anesthetic jelly injected into the urethra.
 Finally, urine cytology involves giving a urine sample to be analyzed by a pathologist for the presence of cancerous or abnormal-appearing cells.